 In 1986, the Supreme Court of Oklahoma adopted Rules and Procedures for the Dispute Resolution Act, 12 O.S.
-1801 et seq., providing guidelines for the establishment of dispute resolution centers.
+1801 et seq., by providing guidelines for the establishment of dispute resolution centers.
 Cases resolved by mediation may involve money, property, business transactions, personal relationships, assault, harassment, animal disturbances, neighborhood disturbances or other matters.
-The disputes may be with mates, ex-mates, other family members, neighbors, landlords or tenants, consumers, or merchants.
+The disputes may be with mates, ex-mates, other family members, neighbors, landlords and tenants, consumers, or merchants.

 Our mediators are community volunteers who have completed specialized training and are certified by the Administrative Directors of the Courts.
 Mediators assist both parties in negotiating and solving their own problems.
 Statistics have shown a consistently high rate of resolution of issues in cases proceeding to mediation.

 People keep the agreements that they make themselves!

 For more information, please contact: